 Believe us, we’ve heard every negative thing about eBay that the naysayers can come up with.
-In fact, we don’t ever bother with such people any more.
+In fact, we don’t even bother with such people anymore.
 My wife and I just look at each other and get back to our listing on our eBay store.

 What makes selling on eBay worth it?

 We polled over 10,000 people that follow our eBay Seller’s Instagram (they didn’t all reply, haha) and got a good insight into what makes it worth it to sell on eBay for people.
 Coupled with our own thoughts, here are the general themes:

 - You can be your own boss.
 Most people think that working for yourself just means giving yourself time off.
 But it really means that you can relax, enjoy your business, and take your business in a direction you know will pay off.

 - Your success (the money you make) is dictated by how much you work.
 On eBay, the sky is the limit.
 Need more money?
 Work more.
 There is no one telling you how much you can work or setting a limit on your salary.

 - It’s fun.
 Let’s face it, most people start reselling because they love thrifting.
 While we love the thrifting aspect of it, there’s nothing quite as fun as waking up in the morning to hundreds of dollars worth of sales you made while sleeping.